-Perry Johnson Laboratory Accreditation, Inc. (PJLA) now accredits Medical Marijuana Testing Laboratories.
-This includes a third-party assessment to ISO/IEC 17025:2005 for the relevant medical marijuana testing standard protocols to detect potency and contaminant levels in marijuana.
+Perry Johnson Laboratory Accreditation, Inc. provides ISO/IEC 17025:2017 accreditation services to Medical and Recreational Cannabis Testing Laboratories.
+This includes a third-party assessment for the relevant testing standard protocols to detect potency and contaminant levels in cannabis.

 Update: Cannabis legalization is spreading across the United States and Canada, there are many issues to take into consideration, such as federal standards for food safety in regards to cannabis products.
 The FDA has been able to send warning letters to food and drug manufacturers that have violated food safety procedures and controls in regards to preparation, packaging, or holding conditions of the cannabis products.
 However, since these products are still not legal under the federal law, regulations are not always applied.
 States are taking this issue into their own hands, by creating their own requirements that the cannabis industry must follow.
 Laboratory testing of edibles is crucial in order to preserve the health and safety of its consumers.
 PJLA encourages all labs to closely review their state requirements when they apply for accreditation, to ensure that they meet the needs of their customers as well as following their state’s guidelines.